YottaDB/YDBDoc/MessageRecovery/errors.rst

 STRNOTVALID
 -------------------

-STRNOTVALID, Error: cannot convert xxxx value to valid yyyy value.
+STRNOTVALID, Error: cannot convert xxxx value to valid value

 DSE Error: This error shows in DSE when there is a string input that cannot be converted to a number.
 For example, attempting "change -fileheader -location=0x123rt456" would apply to this error.